mayorityz/twitter-threads-app/README.md

 A simple application to pull a thread only, minus the replies

 #### How it works.
-You simply reply to the last tweet of the thread made by the "Account Holder".
+You simply reply to the last tweet of the thread made by the "Account Holder" with your preset keyword.
 And Voila.

 #### TODO
   - sent a reply to whoever uses the keyword